 Do You Have Questions on Breast Implants?
 Contact Dr. Smith.

 This October, doctors nationwide are encouraging women to take charge of their breast health.
-If you are considering getting breast implants and have questions on how they may impact your breast health, contact Dr. Smith today at 866.705.8940 or 843.705.8940.
+If you are considering getting breast implants and have questions on how they may impact your breast health, contact Dr. Smith today at 843.705.8940.
 Our offices are located in South Carolina, serving the communities of Hilton Head, Bluffton, Beaufort and Okatie.